Meycauayan Marilao Gems

-The Muntinlupa Cagers (also known as Muntinlupa Cagers – Lakan. for sponsorship reasons) are a Filipino professional basketball team based in Muntinlupa.
-The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's South Division.
-The team most recently played its home games at Muntinlupa Sports Center.
+The Meycauayan Marilao Gems are a Philippine professional basketball team based in the southern portion of Bulacan, representing both Meycauayan and Marilao.
+The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the North Division.
+The team plays their home games at San Jose del Monte Sports Complex.

-The team is one of the league's charter members, first established for the 2018 MPBL season, where they also made their only finals appearance to date.
+The team was originally known as the Muntinlupa Cagers as one of the league's founding teams, first established for the 2018 season, where they also made their only finals appearance to date.
 The team also took part in FilBasket.

-The Cagers are one of three teams based in the Southern Manila District of Metro Manila, alongside the Parañaque Patriots and Pasay Voyagers.
+In 2026, new ownership acquired the franchise and brought the team to southern Bulacan ahead of the 2026 season, therefore making them the first team in the league to relocate.
+The Gems became the second team to represent Bulacan, after the Bulacan Kuyas.

 History

-2018–2019: Initial success and finals appearance
+Muntinlupa Cagers

 The Muntinlupa Cagers were founded in 2018 as one of the MPBL's ten charter teams for the 2018 season.
 The Cagers experienced immediate success, finishing with a 6–3 record.
 Muntinlupa claimed the third seed and first swept Navotas in the Quarterfinals.
 They then had the Parañaque Patriots, who were coming off an upset against second-seeded Bulacan.
 Parañaque won the first game of the series, but Muntinlupa, who were led by the likes Chito Jaime, Felix Apreku, and Allan Mangahas, took the next two games to advance to the 2018 MPBL finals against the Batangas City Athletics.
 Muntinlupa went on to lose the series in four games, making Batangas City the league's inaugural champions.

 Muntinlupa continued winning in the 2018–19 season, keeping the same core players and once again claiming third seed in the South Division with a 15–10 record.
 Their playoff run was cut short, however, as the Cagers lost to sixth-seeded Zamboanga in the first round.

-2020–present: Rebuild

 Heading into the 2019–20 season, most of its core players left the team, with Jaime moving to Bataan, Apreku moving to Pampanga, and Mangahas moving to Biñan City.
 The Cagers, now led by GJ Ylagan, win only seven games in the 30-game season, which ranked the team 13th in the South.
 In 2022 Muntinlupa finished with a 6–15 record, and barely made the playoff picture, by ranking 8th in the South.
 The team then lost to Zamboanga once again in the first round.

 Muntinlupa then rebuilt its roster for the 2023 season.
 With the acquisitions of collegiate players John Amores and JL Delos Santos, as well as former Davao Occidental member Marco Balagtas, the Cagers rose to a 16–12 record, ranking sixth in the South.
 Muntinlupa faces the third-seeded GenSan Warriors in the first round.

+Meycauayan Marilao Gems

+In 2026, after new ownership acquired the Muntinlupa franchise, the team relocated to southern Bulacan.
+The team was originally going to be named the Marilao Gems, before adding Meycauayan to its location identifier.
+The Gems would become the second team hailing from the province of Bulacan.

-Home venues
+Home arenas

-In every season the team took part in, the Muntinlupa Cagers have always played their home games in Muntinlupa Sports Center.